DominicChm/neutralinojs-ts-svelte-template/README.md

 ```
 Executables should now be in the `dist` directory.
 ## Editing
 Generally, static files go in `/public` and source files (svelte or ts) go in `/src`.
 Other than that, it's up to you!
+NOTE: At the time of creation, I couldn't find an updated source of typing for the neutralino client lib.